molejar/pyMBoot/README.md

         print(str(e))
 ```

-MBoot module is implementing also logging functionality for easy debugging of communication interfaces.
+`mboot` module is implementing also logging functionality for easy debugging of communication interfaces.
 All what you
 need to do is just import `logging` module and set the logging level (`DEBUG` or `INFO`) with following line of code:
 `logging.basicConfig(level=logging.DEBUG)`